Nozbe/Michael.team/_passion/money.md

 Do you think I learned my lesson?
 Well, not quite.
 I built a second "copycat business" in 2005 and again, after some initial traction and first customers, I thought I was on to something.
 But the story did repeat itself.
 First problems arouse and I started giving up.
 Finally I surrendered.
 Again.
 This time around I was certain I'd never have a chance at building my own web based business.
 It wasn't meant to be for me.
 Little did I know that a small task management tool I built "on the side" for my own purposes will become my main business and calling...

 >"Building startups is really in fashion now.
 Unfortunately very often it comes down to a "Startup Lifestyle" which means pretending that you're doing a "cool project" sitting in a cafeteria with your Macbook.
 The truth is, a startup is simply a fast-growing company where there's no time to lose.
 You just have to work a lot.
 Like crazy lot.
 And you can only do it with passion."
->Art Kurasinski, blogger, co-founder of Fokus
+>- Art Kurasinski, blogger, co-founder of Fokus

 ## My startup idea found me...